How to Power Raspberry Pi Pico with Batteries: Li-ion, 9V, 12V, AA, AAA Examples

 • GND: These pins provide the reference ground for the Pico W and connected devices.
 There are 8 GND pins available on the edge pinouts of Pico, all serving the same purpose.

 • RUN (PIN 30): Enable pin for the RP2040 microcontroller.
-It is internally pulled up to 3.3V.
+It is pulled up to 3.3V via onboard circuitry.
 It can be used to reset the Raspberry Pi Pico.

 The VBUS voltage is fed through a Schottky diode to generate VSYS.
 The datasheet of Raspberry Pi Pico mentions – “If the USB port is not going to be used, it is safe to power Pico by connecting VSYS to your preferred power source (in the range ~1.8V to 5.5V).”